 As of now, Newbridge will remain open, but we’re closing to the public at 3:30 p.m. every day.
 We’re taking all the recommended precautions to diminish the spread of illness.
 This includes:

 - Taking our own advice and staying healthy through nourishing foods, supplements, hand washing and everything we mentioned above.

 - Suggesting that employees who feel sick stay home.

-- Moving all functional medicine appointments to phone or Zoom Video Conferencing consultations (this doesn’t include neurotherapy/EEG, FSM, and others that require the patient be in person).
+- Moving most functional medicine appointments to phone or Zoom Video Conferencing consultations (this doesn’t include neurotherapy/EEG, FSM, and others that require the patient be in person).

 - Wiping down all surfaces and door knobs throughout the day.

 - Moving all classes to Zoom Video Conferencing.

 - Providing gloves and wipes in every treatment room.